 The area’s strategic location, low power costs, tax incentives and increasing investment in renewable energy, make Greater Des Moines (DSM) the place for data center sites.

 New Data Centers

 In August 2017, Apple has purchased 2,000 acres and plans to build a $1.4 billion, 400,000-square-foot data center in Waukee.
-Construction on the data center is expected to start early 2018 and Apple plans to bring it online in 2020.
+Construction on the data center is expected to start in the next year.

 LightEdge Solutions recently completed a new data center in Altoona — a $34 million investment.
-Colocation centers such as InfoBunker and OneNeck IT Solutions also call Des Moines home — another reason why the region was named a Top 10 Location for Data Centers in the United States, according to CBRE.
+Colocation centers such as InfoBunker and OneNeck IT Solutions also call DSM home.